 Dave Costa is Director of the Language Research Office at the Myaamia Center

-Liz Ellis is an Assistant Professor of History at New York University and a citizen of the Peoria Tribe of Indians of Oklahoma
+Liz Ellis is an Assistant Professor of History at Princeton University and a citizen of the Peoria Tribe of Indians of Oklahoma

 George Ironstrack is Assistant Director of the Myaamia Center and a citizen of the Miami Tribe of Oklahoma